Some recent Google rankings for the site

 agree to demands to withdraw profiles or any other material on the site.

-I regard the many, many profiles of the site as having multiple functions.
+I regard the many profiles of the site as having multiple functions.
 They reflect an interest in people.
 There's general recognition that novelists and playwrights have to have an interest in people.
 I think that polemicists and protesters - and opponents of protesters - should have an interest in people, not just in issues, reasoning, causes, evidence - not that protesters always have these interests.
 Very often, opponents are viewed in grotesquely simplified ways.
 Opponents of feminists who use the term 'feminazis' are making a bad mistake, for example.

 The profiles are also intended to go beyond the giving of information and commentary, to support activism, in ways which I don't spell out here.